asitos/etch-a-sketch/README.md

-# etch-a-sketch
+## my little etch-a-sketch

+this is a little project i made while learning to code. it's a simple, browser-based etch-a-sketch, a digital version of the classic toy. you can draw on the screen just by moving your mouse.

-a simple, browser-based sketching tool inspired by the classic etch-a-sketch toy. hover with your mouse and draw — no undo, just instinct. built as a small front-end project to explore javascript dom manipulation and responsive design.
+i built this as part of my journey through the odin project, and it was a great way to practice my skills in a small front-end project and to explore javascript dom manipulation and responsive design.

+---

+## how to play:

+it's super simple. just move your mouse over the grid on the screen, and you'll see a trail appear. it's like drawing with a magic pen!

 [live demo](https://asitos.github.io/etch-a-sketch/)